 Amazon's latest grocery store concept opens, with high-tech carts

-Amazon.com Inc on Thursday said it is opening a supermarket in Los Angeles with shopping carts that let customers skip checkout lines, as the e-commerce company builds out its offline presence.

-REUTERS: Amazon.com Inc on Thursday said it is opening a supermarket in Los Angeles with shopping carts that let customers skip checkout lines, as the e-commerce company builds out its offline presence.
+REUTERS: Amazon on Thursday (Aug 27) said it is opening a supermarket in Los Angeles with shopping carts that let customers skip checkout lines, as the e-commerce company builds out its offline presence.

 The market, in the Woodland Hills neighborhood, is called the Amazon Fresh grocery store.
 It is the first location to let customers in - by invitation only - out of seven that Amazon has confirmed for Southern California and greater Chicago.
 The Woodland Hills site will open to the wider public in coming weeks, Amazon said.